SimJeg/NO3sis/README.md

 ```

 We first implemented 2 options
-- faceswap with a fixed image (you need to provide a path to an image, Macron by default)
+- faceswap with a fixed image
 ```bash
  python face_swap_fixed_image.py image_path
  ```

- - faceswap with faces detected on the webcam
+ - faceswap with faces detected on the webcam (better with 2)
 ```bash
  python faceswap.py
  ```